Does Car Insurance Cover Battery Replacement and Damage?

 • Routine wear, aging, and capacity loss are never covered by insurance

-• EV battery claims can trigger a total loss declaration
+• EV battery damage often triggers a total loss declaration

 Frequently Asked Questions